uwdb/website/etc/aws.markdown

 # AWS Best Practices

 This page contains resources for securing AWS resources.
+You can cover most of these items by enabling the following rules in AWS Config:

+* root-account-mfa-enabled
+* s3-bucket-public-write-prohibited
+* s3-bucket-public-read-prohibited
+* restricted-ssh
+* restricted-common-ports

 ## Authentication